 Subsection Title

-Introduction
+Compliance Management Overview

 •Compliance management is a set of actions that manages Open Source components used in products.
 Companies may have similar processes in place for proprietary components.
 Open Source components are called "Supplied Software" in the OpenChain specification.